yaparnehir/Predicting_Happiness/README.md

 ### Dashboard

 Tableau and JavaScript were used to create an interactive dashboard to present the findings of the analysis.
-The dashboard can be found [here]().

 ## Acknowledgement